anubhav3003/Cara-Ecom/README.md

 # Cara-Ecom
-This project delivers the frontend part for a clothing e-commerce website.
+This project delivers the frontend part for a responsive clothing e-commerce website.